hideodaikoku/placy-site/src/posts/capeTown.md

 ogp: "https://miro.medium.com/max/1400/1*7y1K5oZ3ZBUK3_-jYnHX7A.jpeg"
 date: "2020/05/09"
 title: "COVID-19 and Inequality: A view from South Africa"
+excerpt: "South Africa entered its 35-day lockdown on the 27th of March 2020.
+The government has shown remarkable leadership acting quickly to limit travel, close ports of entry, provide educative resources, and to track and trace infected people."
 ---

 COVID-19 and Inequality: A view from South Africa